sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/in-depth/error-handling.md

     const account = await myClient.getAccount(input.identity)
     if (!account) {
         // account was not found, but identity now has the account and expects it to be there!
-        // Send an error message to IdentityNow so the account is automatically created if (!account) {
+        // Send an error message to Identity Security Cloud so the account is automatically created if (!account) {
             throw new ConnectorError("account is not found", ConnectorErrorType.NotFound) }